-If you’re looking for last minute villa holidays this summer, we might have the answer.
-Villa Pia Italy, in Lippiano, are offering £100 off to readers of the Pigeon Pair and Me who book a holiday between Aug 31 and Sep 21 2019.
+If you’re looking for last minute villa holidays this October half term, we might have the answer.
+Villa Pia Italy, in Lippiano, Italy, has a few places left for people looking for a winter sun holiday.
 Read on if you want to find out more about a relaxing family villa holiday, on the border of Tuscany and Umbria.

 This is an advertorial feature.
 All views are my own.